-Safeguard and protect all members of the school's community online Identify approaches to educate and raise awareness of online safety throughout the community
+- Safeguard and protect all members of the school's community online - Identify approaches to educate and raise awareness of online safety throughout the community - Enable all staff to work safely and responsibly, to model positive behaviour online and to manage professional standards and practice when using technology - Identify clear procedures to use when responding to online safety concerns.

+The issues classified within online safety are considerable, but can be broadly categorised into four areas of risk:

+Content: being exposed to illegal, inappropriate or harmful material; for example pornography, racist or radical and extremist views, and in some respects fake news

+Contact: being subjected to harmful online interaction with other users; for example children can be contacted by bullies or people who groom or seek to abuse them

+Commercial exploitation: for example young people can be unaware of hidden costs and advertising in apps, games and website

+Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying

+Furthermore, in recent years a change in the online landscape has allowed for greater opportunity for illegal activity and has created greater vulnerability for young people from the following risks:

+- Sexual exploitation

+- Identity theft

+- Phishing

+- Ransomware

+- Spam

+- 'Cyber' bullying / trolling

+- Viruses

+- Grooming

+The rise in the use of Artificial Intelligence (AI) has also meant that computer programmes and 'bots' are able to mimic the language skills of human interaction.
+These bots have a huge scope for reaching millions of people and targeting a greater number of vulnerable young people for purposes of illegal activity.

-Enable all staff to work safely and responsibly, to model positive behaviour online and to manage professional standards and practice when using technology Identify clear procedures to use when responding to online safety concerns.
-The issues classified within online safety are considerable, but can be broadly categorised into four areas of risk: Content: being exposed to illegal, inappropriate or harmful material; for example pornography, racist or radical and extremist views, and in some respects fake news Contact: being subjected to harmful online interaction with other users; for example children can be contacted by bullies or people who groom or seek to abuse them Commercial exploitation: for example young people can be unaware of hidden costs and advertising in apps, games and website Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying 2.
-Policy Scope This policy applies to all staff including teachers, support staff, external contractors, visitors, volunteers and other individuals who work for, or provide services on behalf of the school (collectively referred to as 'staff' in this policy) as well as pupils and parents/carers.
+2. Policy Scope

+This policy applies to all staff including teachers, support staff, external contractors, visitors, volunteers and other individuals who work for, or provide services on behalf of the school (collectively referred to as 'staff' in this policy) as well as pupils and parents/carers.
 It applies to the whole school including the Early Years Foundation Stage.
 It applies to access to school systems, the internet and the use of technology, using devices provided by the school or personal devices.

 The policy also applies to online safety behaviour such as cyber-bullying, which may take place outside the school, but is linked to membership of the school.
 The school will deal with such behaviour within this policy and associated behaviour and discipline policies, and will, where known, inform parents/carers of incidents of inappropriate online behaviour that take place out of school.

-2. Links with other policies and practices This policy links with a number of other policies, including:
+2. Links with other policies and practices

+This policy links with a number of other policies, including:

 Data Protection Policy

 Safeguarding and Child Protection Policy

 Staff Code of Conduct

-Acceptable Use Agreements (AUAs) for staff and pupils
+Acceptable Use Agreements for staff and pupils

 Behaviour Policy

 Anti-Bullying Policy

 3. Roles and Responsibilities

-Janet Doherty is the Whole School Designated Safeguarding Lead (DSL) responsible for online safety.
-All school sites have a DSL who take responsibility for child protection and safeguarding at their site.
+Gwen Rees-Moffitt (Deputy Headteacher) is the Whole School Designated Safeguarding Lead (DSL) and Joanna Beswick (Headteacher) is the Whole School Deputy Safeguarding Lead; they are responsible for safeguarding.
+All school sites have a DSL who takes responsibility for child protection and safeguarding at their site.
 E safety is a key element of keeping children safe.
 All members of the community have important roles and responsibilities to play with regard to online safety:

 3.1 The Head:

-Has overall responsibility for online safety provision Ensures that online safety is viewed as a safeguarding issue and that practice is in line with national recommendations and requirements Ensures the school follows policies and practices regarding online safety (including the Acceptable Use Agreements), information security and data protection Ensures that online safety is embedded within the whole school curriculum, which enables all pupils to develop an age-appropriate understanding of online safety Supports the site DSLs by ensuring they have sufficient training, time, support and resources to fulfil their responsibilities Ensures that all staff receive regular, up to date and appropriate online safety training Is aware of what to do in the event of a serious online safety incident, and will ensure that there are robust reporting channels for online safety concerns, including internal, local and national support Receives regular reports from the site DSLs on online safety Ensures that online safety practice is audited and evaluated regularly in order to identify strengths and areas for improvement.
+- Has overall responsibility for Safeguarding - Ensures that online safety is viewed as a safeguarding issue and that practice is in line with national recommendations and requirements. - Ensures the school follows policies and practices regarding online safety (including the Acceptable Use Agreements), information security and data protection - Ensures that online safety is embedded within the whole school curriculum, which enables all pupils to develop an age-appropriate understanding of online safety